Costa Rica Activities We’d Do Again (and Ones We’d Skip)

 That said, there’s a reality check: there is a lot of waiting.
 On peak days especially, you’ll spend a lot of time standing between lines - often in the hot sun.

 For us, this landed firmly in the “so glad we did it once, don’t need to do it again” category.
 Worth experiencing, but not something we feel compelled to repeat.
-Book here.
+Book your zip line adventure here.

 We really enjoyed the Don Juan Coffee and Chocolate Tour in La Fortuna.
 It was fun, informative, and interactive, and we learned a lot about both coffee and chocolate production.
-The highlight was getting to make our own chocolate bar straight from the bean — even if the final product wasn’t exactly delicious.
-Check availability & book here.
+The highlight was getting to make our own chocolate bar straight from the bean - even if the final product wasn’t exactly delicious.
+You can book the tour here.

 This was a great experience and a nice change of pace, but definitely a one-and-done for us.